Khan/perseus/.changeset/clever-cars-eat.md

 ---
-"@khanacademy/perseus": minor
+"@khanacademy/perseus": major
 ---

-Move scoring utility functions out of `Util` object into their own file
+Move scoring utility functions out of `Util` object into their own file and only export externally used function (`keScoreFromPerseusScore`)